Fadel Al-Aboud: Armenian genocide

-When the Ottoman government persecuted the Armenian people and forced them to march out to the Syrian city of Deir al-Zour and the surrounding desert, without any facilities and supplies that would have been necessary to sustain the life of hundreds of thousands of Armenian deportees during and after their forced march to the Syrian desert, Al-Hassan, who was the mayor of Deir al-Zour, provided them with food, housing, means of livelihood, and security.
+When the Ottoman government persecuted the Armenian people and forced them to march out to the Syrian city of Deir ez-Zor and the surrounding desert, without any facilities and supplies that would have been necessary to sustain the life of hundreds of thousands of Armenian deportees during and after their forced march to the Syrian desert, Al-Hassan, who was the mayor of Deir ez-Zor, provided them with food, housing, means of livelihood, and security.
 The Armenians returned the favor to Al-Hassan when the French colonial administration sentenced him to death in Aleppo, where they supported and defended him, which led the French to abolish the death penalty and only exile him to Jisr al-Shughur.